 Patients seeking out facial rejuvenation techniques want to minimize their cost as well as the invasiveness of potential procedures, but the problem is that many practitioners take advantage of those that are looking for a quick fix.
 We’ve all seen the advertisements: “Look younger on your lunch break!”
 “Look great while staying away from the scalpel!”
 “Want to look younger without scars?”
 How true are all of these promises?

-The first problem is that device and medication manufacturers are all too excited to jump on this bandwagon.
-Every year, there are 2-3 new lasers claiming to take away a turkey neck without surgery, without scars, and without downtime.
+The first issue is that device and medication manufacturers are all too excited to jump on this bandwagon.
+Every year, two to three new lasers pop up claiming to take away a “turkey neck” without surgery, scars, or downtime.

-I will easily admit that the technology of these devices is getting better.
-Also, the quality and longevity of filler agents is also getting better.
-When compared to even 5 years ago, the hyaluronic acids are vastly better, and physicians now have a wider spectrum of choices when it comes to filer agents.
+I will admit that the technology of these devices as well as the longevity of filler agents are getting better without a doubt.
+Compared to even five years ago, the hyaluronic acids are vastly better, and physicians now have a wider spectrum of choices when it comes to filer agents.
 Certain non-surgical facial rejuvenation techniques could be the right choice for some people — but non-invasive options cannot compare to the results one can get with surgical procedures such as a face lift, neck lift, or eyelid lift.

-In certain areas of the face and in certain patients with moderate to advanced aging, a surgical option is superior in terms of:
+In certain areas of the face and in certain patients with moderate to advanced aging, a surgical option can be superior in terms of:

-Another factor confusing consumers is the plethora of providers on the market that are not actually trained in these procedures.
-In todays world, we have pediatricians, gynecologists, ER physicians, etc providing aesthetic services.
-Since many of these providers are not trained surgeons, they have little knowledge to truly counsel patients with respect to all of their options SURGICAL AND NONSURGICAL.
+Another factor confusing consumers is the plethora of providers on the market that are not actually professionally trained in these procedures.
+In today’s world, we have pediatricians, gynecologists, E.R. physicians and more providing aesthetic services.
+Since many of these providers are not trained surgeons, they have little knowledge to truly counsel patients with respect to all of their options, both surgical and non-surgical.

-And good luck on your journey towards the fountain of youth (or at least great-looking results)!
+Good luck on your journey toward the fountain of youth (or at least great-looking results)!
 The fact remains that today’s technological advancements truly make the journey realistic, safe, and a lot of fun.